shenchingtou/shenchingtou.github.io/_pages/POC Founders in Berlin.md

 ---
 ## Asian Founders in Berlin
+This page is a living document.
+It focuses on Asian founders in Berlin, but I encourage you to look into additional Black, POC, accessibility, and LGBTQ communities as well!

 Starting with the Asian-owned businesses that you can support:
 - [Berlin Asian-Owned Restaurants](www.berlinasianfood.com)
 * [Sprachinstitut Berlin: Deutschkurse & Englischkurse in Berlin-Mitte](https://sprachinstitut-berlin.de)
 * [Hilo Donuts](https://hilodonuts.de/)
 * [Lion Superfoods](https://www.facebook.com/Lion-Superfoods-385239848966886/?hc_location=ufi)
 * [Setting.io](https://setting.io/) – Co-working Space

-Also check out Black founders and businesses as well!

 ### In Tech
 [Easy Cook Asia](https://www.facebook.com/easycookasia/)